IBM/universal-connectors/docs/KafkaBasedUCs/DocumentDBCloudwatchKafkaConnect.md

 - Required credentials must be created before or during profile creation.
 - The AWS credentials must have appropriate permissions to read CloudWatch logs and CloudTrail events.

-## Testing a Connection
+## Testing a connection

-After creating a profile, you must test the connection to ensure the provided configuration is valid.
+After you create a profile, test the connection to ensure that the configuration is valid.

 ### Procedure

-1. Select the new profile.
+1. Select the profile.
 2. From the top menu, click **Test Connection**.
-3. If the test is successful, you can proceed to installing the profile.
+3. If the test is successful, you can install the profile.

 ---

-## Installing a Profile
+## Installing a profile

-Once the connection test is successful, you can install the profile on **Managed Units (MUs)** or **Edges**.
-The parsed audit logs are sent to the selected Managed Unit or Edge to be consumed by the **Sniffer**.
+After the connection test is successful, you can install the profile on Managed Units (MUs) or Edges.
+The parsed audit logs are sent to the selected Managed Unit or Edge to be consumed by the Sniffer.

 ### Procedure

 1. Select the profile.
 2. From the **Install** menu, click **Install**.
-3. From the list of available MUs and Edges that is displayed, select the ones that you want to deploy the profile to.
+3. From the list of available MUs and Edges, select the ones where you want to deploy the profile.

 ---

 ## Uninstalling or reinstalling profiles

-An installed profile can be uninstalled or reinstalled if needed.
+You can uninstall or reinstall an installed profile.

 ### Procedure

 1. Select the profile.
-2. From the list of available actions, select the desired option: **Uninstall** or **Reinstall**.
+2. Click **Uninstall** or **Reinstall**.

 ---